AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 __Prerequisites:__

-* Enable Location access on your device.
+* Enable location access on your device.

 To add,
-1. On your home page, tap “What’s on your mind?” text box.
+1. On your home page, tap __“What’s on your mind?”__ text box.
 2. Select **Check In**.

-    __Note:__ allow location permissions if prompted on your screen
+    __Note:__ Allow location permissions if prompted on your screen
-3. Search a place you wish to add.
+3. Search for a place you wish to add.
 4. Add the photo/ text for the post if necessary
 5. Click **Post**.